 This option is especially recommended for people with chronic diseases.
 A family doctor will confirm your health condition and assign you a priority place on the vaccination list.

-Immobile and handicapped persons must apply to their family doctor.
+Immobile and handicapped people must apply to their family doctor.
 The doctor will organize vaccination during a home visit or with the help of mobile teams.
 People living in nursing institutions and special hospitals will be vaccinated in those institutions.

-More information on the vaccination of immobile and handicapped persons is available here.
+More information on the vaccination of immobile and handicapped people is available here.

 Option #2 – Online